-Of course, it is always easier to prevent a disease than to cure it.
+It is always easier to prevent a disease than to cure it.
 But as a great guinea pig owner, you have to learn to understand the symptoms of a disease to make sure that your beloved pet gets the necessary help as soon as possible.
 There are some vivid signs of depression that might occur when the poor fellow is left alone.

 Lack of energy, for example, is a common symptom.
-If the guinea pig shows little or no interest in eating or playing, then it may be a sign of depression.
+If the guinea pig shows little or no interest in eating or playing, it may be a sign of depression.
 Rapid head movements show that your pet is in a state of stress.

 This might happen if your guinea pig is scared of something or simply feels uncomfortable.
 But it can also be a ‘side-effect’ of loneliness.

 A stressed-out guinea pig might lose interest in food.
 As a result, it will start to lose weight fast.
 On the contrary, if a guinea pig has a partner to play with, it is always in great shape.
 If there is no other cavy to keep your pet active, then it will start gaining weight.

-To monitor the weight of your guinea pig, you can either pay more frequent visits to your vet or buy a small scale with a ‘bowl’.
+To monitor the weight of your guinea pig, you can either pay more frequent visits to your vet or buy a small scale with a bowl.

 How to Introduce Guinea Pigs to Each Other?

-Of course, if you want your guinea pigs to form a great relationship faster, you shouldn’t simply place one cavy into the cage where the other one lives.
+If you want your guinea pigs to form a great relationship faster, you shouldn’t simply place one cavy into the cage where the other one lives.
 The fellows need to get to know each other first.

-So you can start from buying another cage and placing the two next to one another.
+So, you can start from buying another cage and placing the two next to one another.
 A week or two should be enough to ensure that the cavies get used to the smell of each other.

-We have figured out that this statement really is true.
+We have figured out that guinea pigs can die of loneliness.
 It is always better to adopt a couple of guinea pigs from the very beginning.
-But if you don’t have such an opportunity, then there surely are things that you can do to ensure that your beloved pet doesn’t fall into depression.
+But if you don’t have such an opportunity, then there are surely things that you can do to ensure that your beloved guinea pig doesn’t fall into depression.